 By default, definitions are validated using Stoplight’s in-built style guide that can be used as a template.
 It is also very easy to collaborate with users on the style guide with the end goal of establishing a governance program.
 Stoplight’s suggested best practices alone are a valuable asset at the start of development.
 Stoplight promotes rapid development but not at the cost of standardization and quality control.

 The tools included in the Stoplight platform can be a bit confusing.
-The main product is Stoplight Documentation, which is a web-based tool allowing you to manage API design as well as publish documentation to a public URL.
+The main product is Stoplight Documentation, which is a web-based tool that allows you to manage API design as well as publish documentation to a public URL.
 You can use Stoplight to create a full-service developer portal that supports conceptual documentation like getting started guides, tutorials, and troubleshooting.

 Stoplight is unique in that it has two open-source projects: Stoplight Elements and Stoplight Dev Portal.
-Stoplight Elements allows you to integrate Stoplight’s rendering engine for reference docs into your own application without having to adopt the whole system.
+Stoplight Elements allows you to integrate Stoplight’s rendering engine for reference docs into your application without having to adopt the whole system.
 Stoplight Dev Portal provides a template to build your own developer portal that looks just like the output of Stoplight Studio except with more flexibility and customization.
 The Dev Portal combines your knowledge articles with API references.
 Stoplight DevPortal is also a good option if you want to host your own documentation.

 Stoplight allows for close integration between your conceptual and reference documentation.
 You can embed interactive “try-it” consoles in your user guides and reference schemas from your API definition.